pandastrike/bayzee/README.md

   index: "example_corpus__annotated"
   # name of the Elasticsearch document type where annotated text is stored by the processors
   type: "product"
+  # size of the page for documents to be obtained from elasticsearch
+  procesing_page_size: 1000
   # list of processor modules
   modules:
       # standard bayzee processor to POS tag english text